![]() deutsches Glossar |

 Conflicting routes that do not differ

-SPEED SIGNALING
+SPEED SIGNALLING

-SPRING SWITCH
+SPRING POINTS, SPRING SWITCH

-A switch that may be passed by trailing point movements in wrong
+Points that may be passed by trailing point movements in wrong

 position and returns to normal position under spring load after the